ACADEMIC ADVISING AND COLLEGE ADMISSIONS

 HOW TO PREPARE FOR A STEM EDUCATION?

-- Mathematics: All STEM fields require a comfort and aptitude for quantitative analysis.
+All STEM fields require a level of comfort and aptitude for quantitative analysis.
 For example, all engineering programs have math prerequisites; pre-med students need to complete rigorous chemistry classes requiring mathematics; and business school students, especially those in finance and marketing should anticipate coursework in advanced statistics and calculus.
-Therefore, we advise taking high school coursework that prepares students for calculus, statistics and advanced coursework.
+Therefore, we advise taking high school coursework that prepares students for calculus, statistics and advanced mathematical coursework.

-- STEM AP/AICE coursework: STEM majors are more structured than others leaving few credits for exploration while enrolled as an undergraduate.
-Achieving high (threshold) scores on AP STEM exams related to your chosen major not only enhances your chances of college admission, but better prepares you for the challenging coursework ahead and creating opportunities to enroll in non-STEM electives/minors while an undergraduate.
+STEM majors are more structured than others leaving few credits for exploration while enrolled as an undergraduate.
+Achieving high (threshold) scores on AP STEM exams related to your chosen major not only enhances your chances of college admission, but better prepares you for the challenging coursework ahead by creating opportunities to enroll in non-STEM electives/minors while enrolled as an undergraduate.
 Challenge yourself to complete as many of these AP classes as possible during high school: Computer Science, Calculus, Biology, Chemistry, Physics and Statistics

 Multi-disciplinary problem-solving is typical in the fast-paced and incredibly competitive technical sector.